 So if I have made sense of this, Centene has bought into Ribera Salud as a way into the EU (and Latin America), where it is setting up joint ventures in order to attract takeovers so it can make lots of money out of the sale of the company.

-This is only scratching the surface of the £2.7m can of worms that Nottingham Accountable Care System has bought with our public money.
+All this is only scratching the surface of the £2.7m can of worms that Nottingham Accountable Care System has bought with our public money.

 - Centene is a sub prime health maintenance organization that makes massive profits from publicly funded healthcare and other services.

 - The corrupt relationship between the Partido Popular government and Spanish banks was at the heart of the Alzira model.
 Link coming sooner or later.